-This will ensure time bound start and continuation of production and dispatch from mines.
+- This will ensure time bound start and continuation of production and dispatch from mines. - Boost availability of minerals in the market.

 Malanjkhand Copper Project underground expansion project has achieved one of the biggest milestones connecting north and south section of mine at 240 mRL